haveno-dex/haveno-docs/docs/the-project/payment_methods/TransferWise.md

-# TransferWise
+# Wise

-TransferWise (now Wise), is a supported payment method
+Wise (formally TransferWise) is a supported payment method.

-TransferWise can be used in SEPA trades as well, where one peer uses SEPA and another uses TransferWise.
-This article discusses TransferWise-to-TransferWise trades, where both peers use TransferWise.
+Wise can be used in SEPA trades as well, where one peer uses SEPA and another uses Wise.
+This article discusses Wise-to-Wise trades, where both peers use Wise.

-TransferWise is a web- and app-based money transfer service that supports multiple currencies.
-TransferWise to TransferWise payments allow users to send payment from any supported currency to any other supported currency.
-Payments utilize the TransferWise multi-currency account.
+Wise is a web- and app-based money transfer service that supports multiple currencies.
+Wise to Wise payments allow users to send payment from any supported currency to any other supported currency.
+Payments utilize the Wise multi-currency account.
 This is available for users in most countries.

-#### 1. Setting up a TransferWise Account
+#### 1. Setting up a Wise Account

 Set up an account.
-Go to TransferWise and register for an account.
+Go to Wise and register for an account.
 KYC will be required.

-#### 2. Setting up a TransferWise Account in Haveno
+#### 2. Setting up a Wise Account in Haveno

-Go to Account > National Currency Accounts in Haveno and select Add New Account.
+Go to Account > Traditional Currency Accounts in Haveno and select Add New Account.

-Enter the email address you have registered with TransferWise and the currencies you would like to make and take offers with.
+Enter the email address you have registered with Wise and the currencies you would like to make and take offers with.

-#### 3.Getting your TransferWise account ready for trading
+#### 3.Getting your Wise account ready for trading

-This section is primarily for XMR sellers using TransferWise.
+This section is primarily for XMR sellers using Wise.

 You can set up your account on the mobile app or on the web site.
 Screenshots are from the website.

 On the left click 'open a balance'.
 Choose the currency you would like to trade in and select Confirm.
 You can add as many currencies as you wish.

-The following currencies all come with local bank details as part of your TransferWise account (may differ depending on locations):
+The following currencies all come with local bank details as part of your Wise account (may differ depending on locations):

 - AUD
 - EUR